 Bugliosi would have been a useful to the Dando investigation.

-If Mark Chapman had never been caught and convicted for the murder of John Lennon in 1980 would society have accepted that such a pathetic and deluded individual could possibly execute such an outspoken and controversial living icon.
+If Mark Chapman had never been caught and convicted for the murder of John Lennon in 1980 would society have accepted that such a deluded individual could possibly execute such a talented outspoken and controversial living icon.
 Conspiracy theories would have taken hold attempting to convince us that John Lennon was silenced by an official, establishment operation.
 So many would have believed it.
 Some already do, convinced that Chapman was an “agent”.

 At approximately 11:30 a.m. on the 26th April 1999 TV presenter Jill Dando was shot and killed outside the front door of her property, No 29 Gowan Avenue in Fulham, London.
 Her killer fired one shot into her left temple with a semi-automatic 9mm handgun.
-The weapon was an activated blank firing smoothbore pistol and the ammunition was home produced 9mm short.
-It was a shocking murder seemingly without motive, carried out in broad daylight.
-The single ejected 9mm cartridge case was found at the scene and the fired bullet was recovered from the front door structure.
+The weapon was not factory produced; it was either an activated blank firer or a reactivated decommissioned pistol.
+It had been fitted with a crude smoothbore barrel and the ammunition was 9mm, (.380), short.
+It was a shocking murder seemingly without motive, carried out in a most angry fashion in broad daylight.
+The single ejected 9mm cartridge case was found at the scene and the fired bullet having exited the right side of Jill Dando’s head was recovered from the front door structure.

 As the official investigation progressed it was concluded to be the exact opposite, an angry and disjointed opportunity attack.
 The Met police had engaged the assistance of the criminologist, Dr Adrian West in May 1999.
 He deduced from the angry nature of the attack that they should give consideration to looking for a local lone obsessive.
-Many outside the investigation however continued to favour the far reaching and bizarre theories; the nation, ( and indeed the police investigation), continued to be distracted.
+Many outside the investigation however continued to favour the far reaching and bizarre theories; the nation, (and indeed the police investigation), continued to be distracted.
 A substantial reward was offered for information.
 The entire country was in shock.
-Known and admired by the nation through the media of television Jill Dando was everything we could see and what we thought; beautiful, charming, intelligent, a kind and caring spirit, happy and contented and at the peak of her career.
+Known and admired by the nation through the media of television Jill Dando was everything we could see and what we thought; beautiful, charming, intelligent, a kind and caring spirit.
+Despite some tensions in her career she was happy and looking forward to her marriage to Alan Farthing and their planned new home.
 As the high profile investigation continued very little was discovered and no criminal, political or terrorist organisation claimed responsibility.
 There was no hard intelligence or mouthing informers, it remained a mystery.

 The investigation could not help to be influenced by media speculation which favoured a so called hitman.
 Like JFK and Princess Diana, an insignificant gunman and an incompetent driver were too simplistic to contemplate, the initial media vacuums did the usual, they groomed conspiracy and wild speculation.
 Forceful opinions circulated and influenced thinking.
 Based on personal beliefs and values rather than simple evidence they were appealing to many at the time and still are.